IgorVaryvoda/rarity-botyara/README.md

 Forked from [this repo](https://github.com/blascokoa/LootRarityFarmer).

-Best practice is to use a VPS & pm2.
+Best practice is to use a VPS & run forever with pm2.

  1. clone the repo: git clone https://github.com/IgorVaryvoda/rarity-botyara.git && cd rarity-botyara
  3. Run: npm install